Embedding Soundslice in native apps

 Method 1: Send a referrer manually

 Some native-app platforms allow you to send an HTTP referrer in a webview.
-The instructions vary based on platform — but the main idea is to set the referrer header to a domain that’s on your whitelist.
+The instructions vary based on platform — but the main idea is to set the referrer header to a domain that’s on your allowlist.

 Method 2: Use a “proxy” web page